hazardous-github/ck3-modding/README.md

 common/men_at_arms_types/00_maa_types :: house_guard entry has two can_recruit blocks; commented out one to be consistent with rest of file.

-00_riekling_army_maa file: WORKS DURING TESTS AS RIEKLING. rieklings have access to both goblin houseguard & riekling houseguard. issue occurs however where everyone's list, regardless of culture, has access to riekling houseguard (at warfare_legacy_5).
+00_riekling_army_maa file: TESTED. rieklings have access to both goblin houseguard & riekling houseguard. issue occurs however where everyone's list, regardless of culture, has access to riekling houseguard (at warfare_legacy_5).

-to fix, changed "has_cultural_pillar" trigger to "culture =" trigger.
+to fix, changed "has_cultural_pillar" trigger to "this = culture:riekling" trigger.

 missing dds: copied goblin_house_guard.dds, renamed copy to (otherwise missing) "riekling_house_guard.dds" under men_at_arms_big

-00_falmer_army_maa file: UNTESTED
+00_falmer_army_maa file: TESTED
 	changed "this = culture:falmer_betrayed" to "culture = culture:falmer_betrayed" (ditto for regular falmer).
 	however, because of lack of heritage condition, any divergent/split culture may lose houseguard. so then commented out the above "culture = culture:falmer_betrayed" to replace with (ditto for regular falmer):